Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 47. Burlap Ribbon Pumpkin

 Unique and attractive are two words that describe this cute project.
-For the tutorial, go to the Consumer Crafts site.
+For the tutorial, go to the Sand and Sisal site.

 You can make beautiful bookmarks like these for yourself or to give as gifts by following the instructions given at Everyday Beauty.